What is Docker?

 Docker is really built on a x64 system, which is found on the majority of current computers.

-Even if there haven't been many possibilities, you can still take full use of the system by creating your own containers.
+Even if there have not been many possibilities so far, you can still take full use of the system by creating your own containers.

 5 Significant Benefits of Docker on Raspberry Pi

 Raspberry Pi is reasonably simple to configure, if you are familiar with computer hardware and Linux.

 The tiny computer can be employed for experimentation and Docker is the same way.
 That is because the containers are self-contained, they cannot harm the whole system.

 Redeployment of dependencies without reinstalling the operating system